 We will forever be grateful to the amazing caregivers, who took such loving care of Dad at The Homestead in Rexburg, Idaho.

-To send flowers to Emerson Farnes Berntsen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emerson Farnes Berntsen, please visit our floral store.